 This is an introduction to the topics I will be writing about in more detail, to share.
 [Numbers in square brackets refer to the posts listed on the right and on the Archives/ Home Page.]

 Back in 2004, a ‘simple’ biopsy operation of an accidentally MRI-detected spinal cord tumour performed by an eager neurosurgeon unexpectedly resulted in ‘incomplete paraplegia’ , making me permanently ‘wheelchair bound’ [02, 10.].
-It also resulted in the sudden onset of frequently excruciating chronic neuropathic pain and the sudden onset of spasm on the left side of my body .
+It also resulted in the sudden onset of frequently excruciating chronic neuropathic pain and the sudden onset of spasm on the left side of my body ; the right leg no longer moves or spasms.

 An irreversibly, drastically changed life with a colossal and complex condition to manage: permanent disability, chronic neuropathic pain, spasm, cancer.
 Forced retirement with no regular income against huge expenses.
 House bound.